ysard/ebusd_configuration_chaffoteaux_bridgenet/README.md

  0=101;1=102;2=1P1;3=1P2;4=1P3;5=104;6=107;7=1P4;8=1P4;...
 ```

-Missing codes, are expected codes from your user manual;
+Missing codes, are expected codes from your user manual but not found/functional ;
 excess codes are codes that are not in the user manual but are supported by the hardware.

 The CSV template string can be used as it is in the ebusd config file (`_templates.csv`).